cgat-developers/ruffus/doc/refactoring_ruffus_notes.rst

 ##########################################
-In progress: Refactoring Ruffus Docs
+To be done: Refactoring Ruffus Docs
 ##########################################

     Remember to cite Jake Biesinger and see if he is interested to be a co-author if we ever resubmit the drastically changed version...